Martti Haukioja

-Martti Haukioja (born 6 October 1999) is a Finnish professional footballer who plays as a left back for Seinäjoen Jalkapallokerho in the Finnish Veikkausliiga.
+Martti Mikael Haukioja (born 6 October 1999) is a Finnish professional footballer who plays as a left back for VPS in the Finnish Veikkausliiga.
 He previously played for FC Inter Turku and visited FC Jazz and the youth ranks of Chievo on loan.

 Career

-VPS

 Haukioja signed with VPS for the 2019 season.
 The deal was confirmed already on 14 November 2018.

+After spending two seasons with Inter Turku and two seasons with SJK, Haukioja returned to Vaasa on 14 November 2023, and signed with VPS for the 2024 season, with an option for an additional year.
+On 29 August, his option was exercised.